ameya-kella/tsa_software_dev_nationals2526/README.md

 ### Project Development
 #### Repositories
-This GitHub repository only includes changes made for the Texas TSA State competition and does not have changes from before.
+This GitHub repository only includes changes made after the state level competition and does not have changes from before.
 As a team, we decided to have different repositories for each level of the competition as well as for major milestones.
 This allows for easier reflection while also serving as a good documentation method.

 If you would like to see our repositories for the different levels, you may do so here:
 * The repository submitted for our regionals competition as an intermediate step can be found here: https://github.com/ameya-kella/tsa_software_dev_regionals2526
-* Additionally, the work we made before regionals can be found here: https://github.com/ameya-kella/tsa_software_dev_2526
+* Additionally, the work we did before regionals can be found here: https://github.com/ameya-kella/tsa_software_dev_2526

 #### Google Colab Workspace
 This project's development has the need for intensive operations using libraries such as Tensorflow and PyTorch.
 However, some of our teammates worked on shared computers which has hardware restrictions such as low RAM and a lack of GPU structures.
 Additionally, they were unable to commit changes to the GitHub as they could not make push requests from their devices.